suj18d/aquabac/README.md

 # aquabac
-Sujat Desai and Andy Liu : Sigmahacks3 : AQUABAC
+Sujat Desai and Andy Liu : Sigmahacks3 : AQUABAC (Made in America)

 google drive folders with datasets: https://drive.google.com/drive/folders/1ns7ZuHv6KxzOah4vD71zQsJzDqOLcbDm?usp=sharing

 Added note: due to some constraints, exporting the google cloud ML model that we had trained was very hard to do.
 However here is some information on the performance of our model - !